rtbhouse-apps/rtbhouse-python-sdk/RTBHouse Python SDK readme.md

 Method with four arguments: adv_hash, day_from, day_to and group_by
-representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'dd-mm-yyyy'.
+representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'yyyy-mm-dd'.
 The group_by argument defaults to 'categoryId' and as such there is no need to specify this argument. get_rtb_category_stats(adv_hash, day_from, day_to) is enough.
 Returns campaign statistics grouped by categories specified in the feed.